akmenon1996/Life-Expectancy-Analysis-and-Prediction.-/README.md

 The second goal was to perform an extended exploratory analysis of our data-set to be able to visualize the change in parameters as well as Life Expectancy across the years.

+# Our dataset is contained in the worlbank_v2.xlsx

+We have two seperate code sets for our modelling and exploratory analysis.